un01s/crashes/lessons/NOTES.md

 ```

 Here the method is to calculate first, then output.
 We calculate A into cell #3 first, then output the value of cell #3.
 Then calculate B in cell #3, output.
 Then C. The last is to calculate a new line, which has the value of 10.
 We need a loop count in cell #4 and store the value in cell #5.
 After the calculation, we output the value in cell #5.

+#### how to run the code?

+There are many ways to run the code.
+You can build a BF interpreter in C, python, C++, JavaScript, and so on.

+Here is one online version, https://copy.sh/brainfuck/.
+Another, https://sange.fi/esoteric/brainfuck/impl/interp/i.html